 Potable water from the Underberg WTP supplies two towns through a series of pipelines (Table 9.5) and reservoirs (Table 9.6) i.e. Underberg and the town of Himeville (Figure 9.4).
-Interaction with the area manager and information received from PSP's indicate the following:
+Interaction with the relevant area manager of Harry Gwala DM and information received from PSP's indicate the following: